What is InSitu Recovery Mining?

 The technology has been used in the mining industry for Phosphate and Uranium extraction since the 1960s and most recently in the environmental industry.

-“A New application of existing technology”
+“Extended application of proven technology”

 - ISR is a closed loop system where fluids are pumped through an orebody via a series of injection and extraction wells.
 This fluid is introduced into the mineral bearing strata via an injection well to dissolve the metal.